Introduction

 🤝 Gratitude and Thanks

 Thanks to all the people who donate their time to the Home Operations Discord community.
-Be sure to check out kubesearch.dev for ideas on how to deploy applications or get ideas on what you may deploy.
+Be sure to check out kubesearch.dev for ideas on how to deploy applications or get ideas on what you could deploy.